TestingProduct

 • Treat tests as product specifications.
 Include them in reviews and version them alongside code.

-• AI-powered self-healing eliminates the most common maintenance burden, making no-code testing sustainable for teams without dedicated QA engineers.
+• AI-powered self-healing test automation eliminates the most common maintenance burden, making no-code testing sustainable for teams without dedicated QA engineers.

 Frequently Asked Questions